Sore Throat (Viral)

 If your child has a sore throat with any of these symptoms, it is likely due to a virus.

 - Sore throat, maybe red with yellow patches

 - Decreased appetite

-- Sleeping more than usual
+- Sleeping more than normal

-How to Care for your Child
+How to Care For Your Child

 How to Protect Others

-Make sure to wash your child’s drinking glass and eating utensils in hot soapy water before others use them.
+- Make sure to wash your child’s drinking glass and eating utensils in hot soapy water before others use them.

 When to Call the Doctor